-We recommend that students who are interested in becoming a biochemistry major first speak to a peer advisor.
-Contact Kurnvir Singh (firstname.lastname@example.org) or Sophie Russ (email@example.com) for an appointment.
-A peer advisor will answer most of the questions you have about which classes to take, and when to take them, more accurately than faculty.
-Students are the best resource simply because they have more first hand knowledge of the rest of the university than faculty.
+Before becoming a biochemistry major, we suggest that you speak to a peer advisor.
+Contact Kim Fasciglione (email@example.com) or Kinga Jakubowska (firstname.lastname@example.org) for an appointment.
+A peer advisor will be able to answer most of the questions you have about which classes to take, and when to take them.
+Students are the best resource simply because they have more firsthand knowledge of the rest of the university than faculty.